 Instructions

-4. The next morning preheat the oven to 375 degrees
+- The next morning, preheat the oven to 375°F.

-12. Bake for 30-35 minutes until golden
+- Bake for 30–35 minutes, or until golden and set in the center.

-13. Top with kefir, yogurt, or fresh cream.
+- Serve warm, topped with kefir, yogurt, or fresh cream.
 Enjoy!

 This looks delicious, I think I’ll make it this weekend!